College of Liberal Arts & Social Sciences > Academics > School of Public Service > Graduate Programs > Online Degrees

 Financial AidDePaul’s Office of

-Financial Aid provides access to news, updates and alerts as well as general financial program information and forms for online learners.
+Financial Aid provides access to general financial program information and forms for online learners.
+Contact the Office of Financial Aid for any questions about the Free Application for Federal Student Aid (FAFSA).